eclypse-tms/PanelView/README.md

 1. UISplitViewController only lets you run in 2 or 3 column mode.
 PanelView has no limitations on how many columns you can have.
 1. You can place the columns (panels) to left or to the right of your main view in any combination.
 1. You can stack views top-to-bottom instead of side-by-side.
 This is in fact why we call our library PanelView.
-1. You can embed a PanelView in another PanelView to have complex, mosaique like layout.
+1. You can embed a PanelView in another PanelView to have complex, mosaique like layouts.
 1. In compact screen size environments instead of collapsing down to one column like UISplitViewController forces you, you can stack your panels on top of each other instead.
 1. You have fine grain controls on how and when to display panels.
 <br/>